thuydtnguyen/thuydtnguyen.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a third-year Ph.D. student in [**Engineering and Public Policy**](https://www.cmu.edu/epp/) at Carnegie Mellon University advised by Prof. Nick Muller.
+I'm a fourth-year Ph.D. student in [**Engineering and Public Policy**](https://www.cmu.edu/epp/) at Carnegie Mellon University advised by Prof. Nick Muller.
 My current research explores the environmental-economic tradeoffs of oil and gas activities and examines how vehicle emission information impacts consumers' perceptions of automakers and vehicles.

 I also serve as a [**Teaching Consultant Fellow**](https://www.cmu.edu/teaching/services/graduateteachingfellows/index.html) at the [**Eberly Center**](https://www.cmu.edu/teaching/), where I help graduate students and postdoctoral fellows integrate evidence-based teaching strategies in their classroom.

+I hope to occasionally [**blog**](https://thuydtnguyen.github.io/post/).

 {style="text-align: justify;"}